tandina/P2_telesport/README.md

 # OlympicGamesStarter

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3. updated to Angular CLI V15 and then 16.2.7

 Don't forget to install your node_modules before starting (`npm install`).